saikrishna-git1/Custom-Bootloader-STM32F407/README.md

-## Exploring STM32 Native bootloader
+## Exploring STM32 Native bootloader present in the system memory
+See the docs
+1. Short BOOT1/PB2 and GND
+2. Short BOOT0 and VDD